LIQUID GOLD FROM OLIVE OIL

 This openness quickly attracted big names.
 In the decades that followed, legends such as Ray Charles, Bob Dylan, Nina Simone, Elton John, David Bowie, U2 and Radiohead graced the Festival de Nîmes bill.

 The contemporary programming maintains that diversity, with attention to both established stars and emerging talent.
-In 2024 you can enjoy Eric Clapton, Slimane & Claudio Capéo, SCH, PLK & Bekar and many more.
+In 2025 you can enjoy Santana, London Grammar, Marvel Infinity Saga, Mika & Tori Kelly, Scorpions and many more.

 An undeniable success: